SUSE-Enceladus/mash/README.md

 #### Requirements

-For Mash to successfully test an image it will require SSH access to the instance in the accounts chosen region.
-To ensure this there are two options.
+For Mash to successfully test an image it will require SSH access to the instance in the account's chosen region.
+To ensure this, there are two options.
 You can set the default security group for the region to allow ingress for SSH (22) for all IP addresses.
 Or you can create a new subnet for mash and set its default security group to allow ingress of SSH for all IP addresses.
 If you